Importance of Recovery After Exercise

 Helping your muscles grow back bigger

-When it comes to weight training, many of us have the idea that if we just keep eating and lifting we will grow bigger and get stronger, but this is not the case.
+When it comes to weight training, many of us have the idea that if we just keep eating and lifting heavy or with a lot of reps then we will grow bigger and get stronger, but this is not the case.
 Whether you are an Olympic weightlifter, powerlifter, bodybuilder, or regular gym goer, recovery from training is one of, if not the most important aspect of progression for elite athletes.
 Recovery also reduces risk of injury while training.
 Whether you are entering a powerlifting meet, getting ready to test your 1 rep max, or just doing your programming, you need to incorporate recovery in your next workout.

 Let’s explore the importance of recovery in training.